linode/docs/docs/guides/tools-reference/tools/how-to-use-jq-to-process-json/index.md

 ### How to ‘Pretty Print’ JSON Files

 A commonly-used jq feature is the "prettify" function.
 This operation takes a JSON file and formats it into easy-to-read output, with proper line spacing, standard indentation, and perfectly aligned braces.
 To prettify a JSON file, use the `jq '.'` command.
-The "." symbol is known as the "identity" command.
+The `.` symbol is known as the *identity* command.
 It takes any input and reproduces it in standard JSON formatting.
 You can pipe JSON-formatted input to this command, or specify an input file as an argument.

-The following command pipes a JSON message to the "prettify" command using the `echo` command.
+The following command pipes a JSON message to the `prettify` command using the `echo` command.
 The output of the `echo` command serves as input for the `jq` command.

     echo '{"menu": { "id": "file", "value": "File", "popup": { "menuitem": [ {"value": "New", "onclick": "CreateNewDoc()"}, {"value": "Open", "onclick": "OpenDoc()"} ] } } }' | jq '.'

 {{< output >}}
 {
   "menu": {